 Driving back home that night, I gathered more and more anxiety around me, once again feeling pulled and torn about where I was and where I wasn’t; what I had to do and what I should be doing, and even what I wasn’t doing that hadn’t yet occurred to me.

-Looking at my phone, I saw my friend, Stephen, the editing and sound guy with whom I had worked at the documentary workshop, called and left a message.
+Looking at my phone, I saw my friend, Stephen, with whom I had worked at the documentary workshop, had called and left a message.
 I played it as I drove along the Potomac River, listening to his voice reading poems that he said reminded him of me at this moment in my life.
 After the first one, Robert Frost’s “The Road Not Taken,” I pulled my car over by the side of the river to concentrate on the second one, which was Longfellow’s “Psalm of Life.”

 Tell me not, in mournful numbers,